 This process of alienation began around two years ago when the government decided to means test the UK’s universal child benefit and reduce its value.
 At the time it caused a furore, with opposition from all sides of the political spectrum.
 Yet, despite negative press coverage, the government persisted and managed to cut the umbilical cord that linked the middle class to a key part of the UK’s social security system, thereby reducing opposition to subsequent cuts targeted at the poor.
 However, to be on the safe side the government shored up its support among the middle class by providing them with a range of concessions, including making the state old age pension more generous and universal while putting in place a range of tax cuts and childcare subsidies.

-In effect, the poor have been hit by a neo-liberal pincer movement: while they take the brunt of the cuts to social security, they also gain the least from the tax cuts and childcare subsidies (as the articles below demonstrate).
+In effect, the poor have been hit by a neo-liberal pincer movement: while they take the brunt of the cuts to social security, they also gain the least from the tax cuts and childcare subsidies (as this and this article demonstrate).
 Indeed, the very rich have received the greatest benefits: those on incomes above £150,000 per year have gained a tax cut worth at least £10,000, rising to £100,000 per year for those on incomes above £1 million.

 However, it is unfair to blame only the current government for the loss of public support for means-tested social security.
-The article below explains how, over recent decades, the term “social security” – which is strongly associated with rights and entitlements – has gradually been replaced in popular and political discourse by the term “welfare”, characterized by negative connotations of dependency and handouts.
+This article explains how, over recent decades, the term “social security” – which is strongly associated with rights and entitlements – has gradually been replaced in popular and political discourse by the term “welfare”, characterised by negative connotations of dependency and handouts.

 The concept of “social safety nets” is deeply embedded within a neo-liberal worldview that celebrates low taxes and low social spending, both of which can be achieved by targeting safety nets at the poor.
 Yet – as Amartya Sen (1995) has pointed out – poverty targeting results in low quality schemes that provide minimal benefits to a minority of the poor.
 Exclusion errors are always high with poverty targeting and, as in programmes like Bolsa Familia in Brazil and Oportunidades in Mexico, it is common for the majority of target populations to miss out.
 And, because the middle class is excluded from poverty targeted programs, such schemes have minimal popular support and political commitment.
 As a result, they suffer from low budgets and low benefits.